jftung/the-pipe-strip/transcripts/first_draft.md

 Speaking philosophically about the entire Garfield franchise, it's an incredibly accurate depiction of life.
-Its bold lines and bright colors are merely a facade, a, a red herring, a lie.
+Its bold lines and bright colors are merely a facade, a- a red herring, a lie.
 This cartoon is not a cartoon at all.
 It is not caricature.
 It is not caricature despite adopting caricature as its visual style and tone.